 While there are a number of options on the market, gas pool heaters reign supreme when it comes to rapid pool heating.
 But that isn’t all they have to offer.
 Purchasing a pool heater requires a significant investment, so you’ll want to make sure you pick the right one.
-If you aren’t quite sure if a gas heater is the right choice for you, we’ve outlined the basics to help make your decision-making process a little bit easier.
+If you aren’t quite sure if a gas heater is a right choice for you, we’ve outlined the basics to help make your decision-making process a little bit easier.

 How Do Gas Pool Heaters Work?

 Contrary to popular belief, a gas swimming pool heater doesn’t actually use gasoline to heat your pool.
 They use either propane or natural gas.
 Both fuel sources utilize the same basic operational components: a pool pump, a combustion chamber, and metal tubing.
 As the pool pump circulates the pool water, it is drawn from the pool into the filter and then passes through the heater.
 The fuel source (propane or natural gas) creates heat as it is burned in the heater’s combustion chamber.
 Generally, metal tubing will sit against the combustion chamber, which warms the pool water as it is pumped through the system.
-After its warmed, the water flows back into the pool and any exhaust created in the combustion chamber is able to escape through the flue.
+After its warmed, the water flows back into the pool, and any exhaust created in the combustion chamber is able to escape through the flue.

 Although most gas pool heaters work in a similar way, not all of them will be suited for every pool.
-You should make your selection based on a number of factors, including: pool surface area, the average difference between air and pool temperature, wind exposure, humidity, and evening temperatures.
+You should make your selection based on a number of factors, including pool surface area, the average difference between air and pool temperature, wind exposure, humidity, and evening temperatures.
 For instance, if your pool is in a location with low humidity, high wind exposure, and cool nights, you’ll likely require a larger heater than the same pool in a different area.

 Swimming pool heaters are sized according to their British Thermal Unit (BTU) per hour.
-To put this into context, one BTU raises one pound of water by 1°F. By this same calculation, 8.43 BTUs increases the water temperature of one gallon of water by 1°F. Gas pool heaters with higher BTU ratings will heat up your pool faster than those with lower ratings.
-Although, heaters with lower BTU ratings are less expensive, selecting an undersized heater will end up costing you more in operating costs.
+To put this into context, one BTU raises one pound of water by 1°F. By this same calculation, 8.43 BTUs increase the water temperature of one gallon of water by 1°F. Gas pool heaters with higher BTU ratings will heat up your pool faster than those with lower ratings.
+Although heaters with lower BTU ratings are less expensive, selecting an undersized heater will end up costing you more in operating costs.
 So it’s very important to select the proper size.

 While we always recommend enlisting the help of a professional to perform a sizing analysis, it is possible to do it yourself.
 First, you’ll need to determine your desired pool temperature and the average temperature for the coldest month of pool use.
 Then, to calculate the required temperature rise you’ll need to subtract the average temperature on the coldest month from your desired pool temperature.
 You’ll also need to determine the surface area of your pool.